Current Members

 Email: ruixue.ai [at] outlook.com

 Alice Ruixue Ai studied in oral medicine from Sichuan University, China.
 During her Masters period, she investigated microenvironmental regulation of the progression of potentially malignant oral disorders towards malignancy; she published four papers in international peer-reviewed journals during this time.
 With the Fang lab and their collaborators, she is applying artificial intelligence to the screening and designing of drug candidates for ageing and Alzheimer’s disease.
 She is also very interested in studying the role of mRNA splicing in NAD+-mitophagy axis and age-dependent mitophagy changes in AD.
+Ai had her oral defense (viva voce) entitled ‘Novel mechanisms of NAD+-dependent inhibition of Alzheimer’s disease and AI-based technologies in related mechanistic studies and drug discovery’ on 25 September 2023.

 Hobbies: Traditional Chinese painting and yoga.

-Alexander (Sasha) Anisimov, MSc ( Saint Petersburg State University, Russia), Ph.D. student (2021.09-)
+Alexander (Sasha) Anisimov, MSc (Saint Petersburg State University, Russia), DPhil student (2021.09-present)

-Email: sasha.anisimof [at] yandex.ru; alexander.anisimov1997 [at] gmail.com; aleksandr.anisimov [at] studmed.uio.no
+Email: sasha.anisimof [at] yandex.ru; alexander.anisimov1997 [at] gmail.com

 Alexander (Sasha) Anisimov received his Master’s degree from Saint Petersburg State University, Russia, working with the Institute of Cytology of the Russian Academy of Sciences in the cell stress mechanisms laboratory.
 Alexander investigated the role of HSP70 protein in AD and worked on the study of the effectiveness of inducers of heat shock proteins and the modification of these compounds.
 He is interested in studying the mechanisms of protein homeostasis and its decline in aging, autophagy and mitophagy deficits in AD.
 He is also interested in the development of new therapeutic strategies for Alzheimer’s disease and the search for potential neuroprotective agents..